tigga36/os-fun/README.md

 A beginner project on building an OS from scratch to familiarize myself with binary concepts.
 The hope is it'll help with binary exploitation in CTF.

-Progression steps and code are heavily influenced, if not basically completely taken from *Writing a Simple Operating System from Scratch*, by Nick Blundell.
-Almost all of the code are mostly copied from the contents of the textbook, as are the CLI tools used throughout.
+Progression steps and code are heavily influenced, if not basically completely taken from *Writing a Simple Operating System from Scratch*, by Nick Blundell (or, as far as it was written before being publically released).
+Almost all of the code are mostly copied from the contents of the textbook, as are the CLI tools used throughout, up to the point of getting a simple toy kernel to run via a self-made boot loader.

+From then on, development of drivers and kernels mostly will be based off of online textbooks and resources (courtesy of OSDev Wiki)

 ## Deadline/Goals